Object Lessons for Sunday School

 Another time, I overheard two classmates chatting several days after hearing a lesson on making the most of the opportunities God gives us.
 About halfway through the conversation, one man said to the other, “Tick, Tick, Tick,” and the other smiled and said, “Yeah, I know.
 I’ve been thinking about that lesson all week.”
 Think about that: three words conveyed the truth of the lesson.

 Again, what enabled these two men not only to remember that lesson’s truth but also to apply it to their current situation?
 Again, an object lesson.
-Object lessons are easily one of the most significant teaching principles I have discovered over the years which is why I devote an entire chapter to them in Teaching Them To Obey 2: The 7 Ingredients That Make Your Sunday School Lessons . . .
-Transformational.
+Object lessons are easily one of the most significant teaching principles I have discovered over the years which is why I devote an entire chapter to them in Teaching to Transform Not Inform 2: How to Teach a Transformational Sunday School Lesson...STEP-BY-STEP.

 Sunday school object lessons are like Visual Anchors that lodge in your listeners’ memory.